oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

-As the PyTorch binary installed by ``pip`` will be built for specific CUDA compute capabilities, when the environment is active you can run the following command to ascertain which compute capabilities the environment requires:
+As the PyTorch binary installed by ``pip`` will be built for specific CUDA compute capabilities, when the environment is active you can run the following command to ascertain which compute capabilities the version of PyTorch requires:

 .. code-block:: console